-Mammography can’t prove that an abnormal looking area is cancer but if there is a suspicion, biopsy will be done, for which tissue will be removed through needle or open surgical biopsy and examined under microscope to check whether it is cancer.
+Mammography can’t prove that an abnormal-looking area is a cancer but if there is a suspicion, a biopsy will be done, for which tissue will be removed through a needle or open surgical biopsy and examined under a microscope to check whether it is cancer.

 The development of digital mammography has improved the field of breast imaging.
-We have low radiation digital imaging mammography equipment that provides electronic images of the breasts.
-The procedure is same as standard mammography.
+We have low-radiation digital imaging mammography equipment that provides electronic images of the breasts.
+The procedure is the same as standard mammography.